Unknown-Geek/Blogs-Monetizer/routes.md

     "image_path": "path/to/generated/image.png"
   }
   ```
-- **Description**: Generates an image based on the provided prompt using AI image generation.
+- **Description**: Sources a relevant image from Unsplash based on the provided prompt.

 ### Publish Blog